 But your resilience is most obviously assessed during the assessment day, which will include a variety of tasks and being given a considerable amount of data to absorb.
-It is known to be a challenging day that takes a lot of energy – and one of the hardest elements is that you will be expected to manage your own time on the day.
+It is known to be a challenging day that takes a lot of energy.

 ‘Resilience and confidence can be found through practising techniques that help you approach a situation calmly and rationally,’ says Rob.
 ‘If your first reaction to being asked to perform in a role-play is to be terrified, for example, you need to create a mindset that allows you to see it as an opportunity to showcase yourself.’

 It’s important to note that there is not one technique that works for everyone and you need to take the time to find the best techniques for you.
 Some will find practising mindfulness or repeating positive affirmations helpful, but others won’t.
 Rob is keen to stress that you don’t need to spend money in order to identify these techniques: there are lots of free websites and resources in the library.